Royal Aircraft Factory R.E.1: Design and development

 The earliest systematic naming scheme used by the Royal Aircraft Factory categorised by layout, e.g. B.E.2, with B for Bleriot type or tractor aircraft plus E for experimental.
 A few types, like the B.S.1 were briefly named under a layout plus role scheme (S for scout), but by the end of 1913 the B.S.1 had become the S.E.2 (Scout Experimental), the layout letter dropped.
 The initial sketches for what became known as the R.E.1 (Reconnaissance Experimental) were labelled B.S.2.
 In this context reconnaissance meant two-seaters, as opposed to the single-seat scouts.

 At that time reconnaissance or scouting was seen as the only military purpose of aircraft.
 The R.E.1, completed in July 1913, was described in contemporary reports as intended for the same purposes as the B.E.2, using the same engine but being an aircraft of more modern refinement.
 It was a single bay biplane with equal span, constant chord wings, unswept but with stagger.
-Wing warping was use for lateral control.
+Wing warping was used for lateral control.
 The rudder was similar to that of the B.E.2, curved and extending below the fuselage, but a triangular fin was fitted that reached forward to the strongly swept leading edge of the B.E.2 style tailplane.

 The fuselage was flat sided with deep, rounded decking and slender overall to the rear.
 The cockpits were in tandem, the pilot's at the rear with sides cut to the bottom of the decking.
 He sat behind the trailing edge, with a cut-out in the upper wing to improve visibility.
 The observer's cockpit was between the wings and less deep.
 The air-cooled 70 hp (52 kW) Renault engine was uncowled and drove a four-bladed propeller.
 The single-axle undercarriage was attached to two longitudinal members which ran forward to serve as anti-nose-over skids, fixed to the fuselage by two pairs of robust struts.